yurchenko-v/wp_sql/README.md

 Wait for message "MySQL init process done.
 Ready for start up."
 (Then ctrl+c and $docker-compose rm)

-5. Now start the all system
+5. Now start all system

 $docker-compose up -d